Crown Jewel (2022): Preliminary matches

 The next match saw Braun Strowman face Omos.
 Omos won a test of strength at the start of the match and began to dominate Strowman.
-Omos performed two powerslams on Strowman, both times were nearfalls.
+Omos performed two powerslams on Strowman, both times were near falls.
 Strowman mounted a comeback and attempted the Strowman Freight Train on Omos, however, Omos stopped Strowman.
 In the closing moments, Omos charged towards Strowman, who was at the corner only for Strowman to move and perform a powerslam on Omos to win the match.

 Next, The Usos (Jey Uso and Jimmy Uso) defended the Undisputed WWE Tag Team Championship against The Brawling Brutes (Ridge Holland and Butch).
 In the end, The Usos performed a 1D on Butch from the top rope to retain the titles.

 In the penultimate match, Bianca Belair defended the Raw Women's Championship against Bayley in a Last Woman Standing match.
 This was the first women's championship match contested in Saudi Arabia with a stipulation.
 During the match, Bayley pulled a table from under the ring and attempted a suplex on Belair, but Belair countered and suplexed Bayley on the entrance ramp.
 Bayley then attacked Belair with a chair inside the ring and trapped her between the steel steps and the ring.
 Bayley then placed a ladder over the top opening, but Belair stood at a seven count.
 Bayley avoided being hit with the steel steps by Belair and performed a spinebuster on Belair onto the stairs, but Belair stood at a nine count.
 On the stage, Bayley performed a Bayley-to-Bayley suplex on Belair onto the floor, but both women stood before the ten count.
-Bayley then trapped Belair in a equipment case, but Belair escaped before the ten count.
+Bayley then trapped Belair in an equipment case, but Belair escaped before the ten count.
 Bayley then applied a crossface on Belair, but released the submission to use a golf cart.
 Belair was able to avoid Bayley before Bayley went to the top of the golf cart.
 Belair then drove the golf cart back to the ring, and sent Bayley off of the cart, but Bayley slightly overshot the table.
 Belair then powerbombed Bayley through the table, but Bayley stood at a nine count.
 Belair then threw multiple chairs in the ring before slamming Bayley onto them.
 However, as Belair went for a 450 splash, Bayley moved out of the way, but Belair stood at a nine count.
 In the climax, Bayley sent Belair face first onto a chair and looked to do so again, but Belair blocked and followed up with a Kiss of Death onto the chair.
 Belair then trapped Bayley between a ladder and wedged it below the turnbuckle.
 Bayley was unable to escape before the ten count, thus Belair retained.